 Mission: To unleash the power of the spoken word.

-I worked at Audible full-time (Less than a year)
+I have been working at Audible full-time

 Let us know if we're missing any workplace or industry recognition –